 What Our Garden Grows:

 Fruits like peaches, strawberries, tomatoes, watermelon, cantaloupe and grapes are all grown in our garden.
 We also have vegetables such as okra and squash, and spices.
-This food will give the residents of Orange Grove, our kids and the community a healthier future.

 Y-CAP Regional Director